-Our tearful anguish works patience in us out of necessity.
+Our tearful anguish works patient waiting within us out of necessity.

-With only our own strength, we cannot succeed!
-We need Father to hold us tightly, to keep us near Him, reminding us of His loving care, and encourage us with His Word (See Psalms 139)!
+With our own strength, we cannot succeed!
+We need Father’s strength to hold us tightly, and keep us near Him, reminding us of His loving care, encouraging us with His Word (See Psalms 139)!

 Another day brings us once again to the patience of waiting.

-Love endures, love hopes, love perseveres and persists and waits — to the end, to the promised harvest (1Corinthians 13:4-8).
+Love perseveres and persists and waits — to the end, to the promised harvest (1Corinthians 13:4-8).

-We continue to plant our prayer seeds – seeds, though hidden and often tearful, yet precious in Father’s sight:
+We persistently plant our prayer seeds – though hidden and often tearful, yet precious in Father’s sight:

 They that sow in tears shall reap in joy.
-He that goeth forth and weepeth, bearing precious seed, shall doubtless come again with rejoicing, bringing his sheaves with him!
+He that goes forth and weeps, bearing precious seed, shall doubtless come again with rejoicing, bringing his sheaves with him!
 (Psalms 126:5-6)

 Our enduring, persistent patience is the expression of HIS love . . . because love is patient!